NeVerTools/MOCO/docs/source/tutorials.rst

 Model Translation with MOCO
 ---------------------------

-You can translate this RoaML model in SCXML, in order to check and validate it with SCAn or other tools.
+You can translate this RoaML model in SCXML just as easily as the first one.
-Assuming, you are in the ``examples/tutorial_fetch_and_carry`` folder:
+Assuming you are in the ``examples/tutorial_fetch_and_carry`` folder:

 .. sybil-new-environment: first_model_checking
     :cwd: examples/tutorial_fetch_and_carry